Skip to main content

 2. Limited Input Data: Uses only three pieces of known data and cryptographic keys

-3. Broad Key Usage: Cryptographic keys often shared across many cards (unique only at BIN level)
+3. Broad Key Usage: Cryptographic keys are often shared across many cards (unique only at BIN level)

 4. Potential Redundancy: Full EMV transactions already incorporate sophisticated security measures